ironjb/lds/talks/2018-07-29-Family-Council.md

 My name is Bro.
 Bell.

-	- brief intro of Angie and kids
+- Brief intro of Angie and kids
 	- Angie and I met in SLC Community College Institute Choir
 	- Ashley is 18, married and lives back in Idaho
 	- other kids name and ages, etc.
 	- Front End Web Dev for TCS/Citi

 I have been asked to give a talk on Family Councils.
 I wasn't given any particular direction, so I will be pulling from a couple of M. Russell Ballard's conference talks and from our own family council experiences.